Born to Love logo borntolove.com VIEW CART - $ CONVERTOR - HELP! - CONTACT US - CHECKOUT

 Next add the second training pant on the inside of the first, so that you now have a training pant / folded diaper pad / training pant sandwich.

 Add a nylon, vinyl or other waterproof pull-on pant over top of everything.
 Or check into some of the newer fleece pull-on pants!
-These work great for kids embarrassed by the "baby-like" nylon or vinyl pants.
+These work great for kids embarrassed by the baby-like nylon or vinyl pants.
 Your bedwetter sandwich now has four layers - training pant / folded diaper pad / training pant / waterproof cover.

 Use the two remaining diaper pins to pin through the three layers - two training pants and one waterproof outer cover - this time placing one diaper pin at each side waist.
 Push the pins through the same area as the stitching on the waterproof cover to prevent damage.